BikramdeepSingh/Branush_Hub/README.md

 ## Installation

-Run Branush Hub using Eclipse IDE for Eclipse
+Run Branush Hub using Eclipse EE IDE

 - Download the source folder (i.e. Branush_Hub).
 - Place the downloaded folder in the eclipseEE workspace.